 RadKits Beta Is Live

 RadKits beta is officially live.
-My co-founder posted about it on LinkedIn yesteday.
+My co-founder posted about it on LinkedIn yesterday.
 We’re ready for radiologists beyond our alpha testers to try RadKits—a report assistant that cuts down daily toil with high quality templates, dictation support, and a curated knowledge base.
 I’m nervous that LinkedIn won’t be enough to reach the right radiologists.
 My co-founder has the network, but I’m wondering if we need to be doing more.
 I’m excited to see if beta users adopt it the way our alpha testers did—if it becomes a standard part of their workflow, something they’d feel pain without.
 That’s the real validation. ...

 February 8, 2026 · 1 min · Leen

-Positioning RadKits: The Landing Page Mistake My Cofounder Caught
+Positioning RadKits: The Landing Page Mistake My Co-founder Caught

 October 31, 2025 · 3 min · Leen